How to Install and Use TestDisk Data Recovery Tool in Linux

 TestDisk is a free and opensource, command-line data recovery tool that is used to recover data from deleted or lost partitions.
 Further, you can use it to revive non-bootable partitions which can be caused by factors such as accidental deletion of partition tables, and malware attacks to mention a few.

 The command-line software was written in C programming languages by Christophe Granier and licensed under the GNU/GPLv2 license.
 TestDisk is a cross-platform tool and runs on almost any desktop operating system: Linux, Windows, macOS, FreeBSD, OpenBSD, and even NetBSD.
-It’s easy to use and requires no installation whatsoever.

 What Can TestDisk do?